Skip to main content

 • In people with a weakened immune system.
 If you have leukaemia or cancer, have had an organ transplant or have HIV infection then you may develop a more serious illness with this infection.

 Most pregnant women are immune to this germ (virus), or will not be seriously affected if they become infected by it.
-However, like some other viruses, the virus that causes slapped cheek disease can sometimes harm an unborn child.
+However, like some other viruses, the virus that causes slapped cheek syndrome can sometimes harm an unborn child.
 Miscarriage is more common in women who are infected with this virus before 20 weeks of pregnancy.

 If you develop a rash during your pregnancy or come into contact with a person with a rash then you should seek medical advice.
-Your doctor will usually arrange for you to have a blood test to see if you have had slapped cheek disease in the past.
+Your doctor will usually arrange for you to have a blood test to see if you have had slapped cheek syndrome in the past.
 If this is the case then you can be reassured and will not usually need other tests or treatment.

-However, if the test does not show that you have had slapped cheek disease in the past, you may need to have other blood tests and also other tests - for example, a scan of your unborn baby.
+However, if the test does not show that you have had slapped cheek syndrome in the past, you may need to have other blood tests and also other tests - for example, a scan of your unborn baby.

 You do not usually need any treatment.
 If you have a headache, high temperature (fever) or aches and pains then painkillers such as paracetamol or ibuprofen will help.